katalysteducation/l20n.js/docs/syntax.rst

 ===========================
-The Guide To The FTL Syntax
+The Guide to the FTL Syntax
 ===========================

 FTL is a localization file format used for describing translation resources.

-Software refers to the messages in a given language through unique identifiers.

 FTL is designed to be simple to read, but at the same time allows to represent complex concepts from natural languages like gender, plurals, conjugations, and others.

 The following chapters will demonstrate how to use FTL to solve localization challenges.
 Each chapter contains a hands-on example of simple FTL concepts.

 Hello World
 ===========

+In FTL, software refers to messages in a given language through unique identifiers.

 ::

     hello = Hello, World!

 This is an entity called ``hello``.
 Entities are containers for information.
 You use entities to identify, store, and recall information to be used in the software's UI.

 In its simplest form, an entity has just a single string value; here *Hello, World!*.
 Most of the entities you will work with in FTL will look similar to this.
 Some will be more complex, have more than one value variant, or use expressions to select the right variant depending on the circumstances.